atomvm/AtomVM/doc/src/build-instructions.md

 Building AtomVM for ESP32 must be done on either a Linux or MacOS build machine.

-In order to build a complete AtomVM image for ESP32, you will also need to build AtomVM for the Generic UNIX platform (typically, the same build machine you are suing to build AtomVM for ESP32).
+In order to build a complete AtomVM image for ESP32, you will also need to build AtomVM for the Generic UNIX platform (typically, the same build machine you are using to build AtomVM for ESP32).
+This is expected to be done before building an ESP32 port, since the BEAM libraries packed into the esp32boot.avm (or elixir_esp32boot.avm for Elixir-supported builds) are created at the same time as the atomvmlib.avm libraries as part of the generic UNIX build.

 ### ESP32 Build Requirements